-Label Description Factory Default TFTP Server IP Address Sets the IP address of the remote TFTP server domain name.
+Label Description Factory Default TFTP Server IP Address Sets the IP address ofthe remote TFTP server domain name.
 NULL Remote File Name Type in name of the file to be downloaded.
-NULL Download Click to start download remote configuration into the Switch. - Desired File Name Type in name of the file to be uploaded.
-NULL Upload Click to start upload Switch configuration to the remote TFTP - Option 66/67 Enable this option to allow the managed switch to learn of TFTP Server Name and the filename to be used from a DHCP packet Disable Update Update the setting of DHCP Option 66/67 setting -
+NULL Download Click to start download remote configuration into the Switch. - Desired File Name ired File Name Type in name of the file to be uploaded.
+Upload Click to start upload Switch configuration to the remote TFTP - server.
+Option 66/67 Enable this option to allow the managed switch to learn of TFTP Disable - Server Name and the filename to be used from a DHCP packet Update Update the setting of DHCP Option 66/67 setting -